An Automated Probabilistic Asteroid Prediscovery Pipeline: Estimation of image-space covariance

 The image-space covariance induced by the covariance in the orbital elements can be mapped via a fast, first-order approximation method.
 The ephemeris function $f(\theta, t)$ takes a set of 6-d orbital elements $\theta$ and returns the predicted 2-d pixel coordinates $x$ in an image taken at time $t$.
 The distribution of orbital elements is described by a mean $\theta_0$ and covariance $\Sigma_\theta$.
 Expanding to first order around $\theta_0$,

 where $x_0 = f(\theta_0, t)$ and $J=\partial x/\partial\theta$ (a $2\times6$ matrix) is the Jacobian of $f$ evaluated at $\theta_0$.
 The covariance of $x$ is

-Rewriting the positive definite $\Sigma_\theta$ as $QQ^T$ (e.g. by Cholesky decomposition or diagonalization), Eq.~\ref{eq:JsigJ} becomes
+Rewriting the positive definite $\Sigma_\theta$ as $QQ^T$ (e.g. by Cholesky decomposition or diagonalization), Equation~\eqref{eq:JsigJ} becomes

 Each column of $JQ$ is the Jacobian multiplied by a column of $Q$, which is the approximate change in pixel coordinates when the orbital elements shift by the column of $Q$.
-This suggests a simple recipe for calculating $JQ$.
-The $i^\mathrm{th}$ column can be approximated by the finite difference
+This suggests a simple recipe for calculating $JQ$ by perturbing the orbital parameters by $\delta\theta_i \propto Q_i$ and recalculating the ephemeris.
+The $i^\mathrm{th}$ column of $JQ$ can be approximated by the central finite difference

 where $Q_i$ is a column of $Q$ and $h$ is a small scalar step size.
 The approximation becomes exact as $h \to 0$.